haskellfoundation/haskellfoundation.github.io/podcast/83/index.markdown

 published: 2026-06-15
 ---

-This is the first part of a miniseries on this year’s Symposium on Principles of Programming Languages, a.k.a.
+This is the second part of a miniseries on this year’s Symposium on Principles of Programming Languages, a.k.a.
 POPL 2026, hosted by Jessica Foster.